acetvertacova/react-redux-toolkit/README.md

-# Lab №4: Routing in React.
+# Lab №4: Routing in React

 ## Installation and Project Launch Instructions